y-miyakaw/sqlc-trial/README.md

 ## Description

-This is a trial project to test the sqlc and sql-migrate and air tools.
+This is a trial project to test the sqlc and task, sql-migrate and air tools.

 ## How to run